Rabinzon/deploy-machine/readme.md

 ### Deploy machine
-This is a little helper script, that can execute command on machine from config by http request.
+This is a little helper script, that can execute command on machine from config by http post request.

+How to run:

+`PORT=3000 CONF=config.yaml npm start`

 Example config, yaml file:

 ```yaml
 -
     url: w3fG0dfpSsc0yDEd9DQgkwrpwhL